Erica Smyth: Personal interests

-She has interests in the outdoors, visiting remote parts of Australia, amateur astronomy and is particularly passionate about science and science education.
-She also enjoys fishing, reading and watching theatre.
+Smyth has interests in the outdoors, visiting remote parts of Australia, amateur astronomy, and is particularly passionate about science and science education.

 She also has an interest in the expanding human population and the pressure this is exerting on energy, water and food resources.
 She has justified her involvement in uranium exploration by expressing her belief in nuclear power being part of a necessary reduction in global carbon emissions."Clean energy (no CO²), nuclear (power), is part of the solution.
 It's not the only solution... it's got to be combined with all of the renewables and really new, smart technology and means of storing energy... but a lot of research is still needed in those areas whereas nuclear can be... an almost immediate part of that solution."